Key considerations and challenges of Intelligent Automation

 It’s not just about the tools

-The lack of suitable documentation for existing manual processes can present a significant challenge for automation.
-Does everyone in your department perform a manual process in the same way?
-Are there any flaws that need to be resolved within the scenarios prior to automation?
+The lack of suitable documentation for existing manual processes can present a massive challenge for any automation initiative.
+Does everyone in your department perform a specific workflow in the exact same way?
+Are there underlying flaws that need to be resolved prior to introducing machine learning?

 Find RPA talent without the hassle